 - Available cash: $57,000

-Borrowers who have good credit could borrow up to 80 percent of their home’s current value with a conforming (Fannie Mae or Freddie Mac) loan.
+Borrowers who have good credit could borrow up to 80% of their home’s current value with a conforming loan.
 Other loan types allow an even higher percentage.

-Today’s low mortgage rates allow some borrowers to drop their rate while taking a cash-out refinance.
-They could even come out with a similar payment on a bigger loan amount thanks to a lower interest rate.
+Today’s low mortgage rates may allow borrowers to drop their rate while taking a cash–out refinance.
+Some homeowners could even come out with a similar payment on a bigger loan amount thanks to a lower interest rate.

-But for many, taking out a bigger loan on real estate they already own is the most economical way to buy a second home.Verify your options on a second home (Dec 9th, 2018)
+For many, taking out a bigger loan on real estate they already own is the most economical way to buy a second home.Verify your options on a second home (Jan 19th, 2022)